Rheumatoid Neck Disorders Can Be A Cause Of Mechanical Neck Pain.

 It is 2 to 3 times more common in women than in men and generally occurs between the ages of 40 and 60.
 While there’s no cure for rheumatoid arthritis, treatment options have expanded greatly in the past few decades.

-It can destroy joints in the neck and cause severe stiffness and pain and typically occurs in the upper neck area
+It can destroy joints in the neck and cause severe stiffness, pain and instability, typically occurring in the upper neck area.

 Neck pain on motion and occipital headache are common manifestations of cervical spine involvement as in mechanical neck pain.
 Most patients with neck involvement have a history of the disease for more than 10 years.
 Early signs, similar to mechanical neck pain are primarily neck stiffness that is felt throughout the entire range of motion.
 The atlantoaxial joint (first 2 neck bones) is susceptible to the same instability seen in the hands.
 Patients with severe destruction in the hands are very likely to have neck abnormalities, as are those patients taking significant amounts of corticosteroids for control of rheumatoid arthritis.
 More about about rheumatoid arthritis of the neck.